SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 ## Introduction

-- The GPIO has ULP/UULP instances in MCU.
+- The ULP GPIO has 2 instances in MCU.
   - ULP Domain is used to control the ULP GPIO's(ULP_GPIO_n; n=0 to 11)
-  - UULP Domain which is used to control the UULP GPIO's(UULP_GPIO_n; n=0 to 5)
+  - UULP Domain which is used to control the UULP GPIO's(UULP_GPIO_n; n=0 to 4)
-- ULP Domain have same features and functionality except for different base address.
 - ULP GPIO domain has only one port and calling as Port 4 in program which has maximum of 12 pins.
 - All the GPIO pins in ULP Domain support set,clear,toggle,programmed as output,input etc.

 ## Setting Up